 Between finishing my MSc and beginning my PhD, I worked as a field technician at Wessex Archaeology which helped me grow as an archaeologist and learn a lot about the excavation and post-excavation process, which was invaluable, given my background was in biological sciences rather than archaeology...
 I enjoyed my time working in commercial archaeology but I am excited to be back in an academic setting and working with a skeletal collection.more

-I am currently working a very exciting PhD project, titled “The Digital Dead: Virtual Modelling of Human Remains Using Photogrammetry for Presentation and Preservation by Record”.
-This project is jointly funded by Bournemouth University and the Dorset County Museum.
+I have recently completed a very exciting PhD project, titled “The Digital Dead: Virtual Modelling of Human Remains Using Photogrammetry for Presentation and Preservation by Record”.
+This project was jointly funded by Bournemouth University and the Dorset County Museum.

-This project is investigating the use of Multi-View Stereo Structure-from-Motion (MVS-SfM) photogrammetry for creating 3D digital models of cutmarks on human remains.
-MVS-SfM models are created using multiple overlapping photographs of an object.
+This project investigated the use of Structure-from-Motion Multi-View Stereo (SfM-MVS) photogrammetry for creating 3D digital models of cutmarks on human remains.
+SfM-MVS models are created using multiple overlapping photographs of an object.
 This method is more accessible than many alternative forms of 3D digitisation.
-The capabilities and limitations of MVS-SfM have not been systematically explored in the field of osteology, particularly at close range, and therefore is a focus of the project.
+The capabilities and limitations of MVS-SfM have not been systematically explored in the field of osteology, particularly at close range, until now and therefore was a focus of the project.

-The case study collection for this project are known as the “Weymouth Ridgeway Vikings” and are currently on-loan to BU from the Dorset County Museum.
+The case study collection for this project are known as the “Weymouth Ridgeway Vikings” and were on-loan to BU from the Dorset Museum.
 They were found, all of them beheaded, in a mass grave in 2009 by Oxford Archaeology.
-There are approximately 50 individuals present and they display extensive sharp force trauma, especially to the neck.
+There are approximately 52 individuals present and they display extensive sharp force trauma, especially to the neck.
 Through radiocarbon dating and isotopic analysis, they were identified as likely being Vikings.
 They are a fascinating and rare collection because of the levels of trauma that are found on them and because Viking burials are not usually found this far south in the UK.
-Therefore any further information that can be learned about this collection and the events surrounding their death would be highly beneficial for the understanding of the history of Wessex, England, and the Vikings...
+Therefore the new details that were learned about collection and the events surrounding their death through the re-appraisal of the sharp force trauma is highly beneficial for the understanding of the history of Wessex, England, and the Vikings...

-This project is supervised by Dr. Martin Smith, Prof. Kate Welham, and Mr. Andrew Ford.more
+This project was supervised by Dr. Martin Smith, Prof. Kate Welham, and Mr. Andrew Ford.more

 - Computer Applications& Quantitative Methods in Archaeology Conference; UK Chapter, Exploring New Dimensions: Investigating the use of Multi-View Stereo Structure-from-Motion Photogrammetry in Skeletal Sharp Force Trauma Analysis, 04 Oct 2019, Bournemouth, UK